jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _This book is for the people in the open-source community.
 For the collaboration philosophy you handed down to me.
 For selflessly updating Wikipedia, writing free software, and building cool new tech for us all.
 For being the protagonists of the Internet Age.
 You gave the best education a political guy can get.
 I hope I've learned enough to write this book for you._

-_For the antagonists, the self-entitled delegators keeping Blockbuster—and it's Industrial Age mentality of waiting in line, hoping to get a raise, and in general selling dependency—alive, thanks for making history to repeat itself yet again.
+_For the antagonists, the self-entitled delegators keeping Blockbuster—and it's Industrial Age mentality of waiting in line, hoping to get a raise, and in general being middleman—alive, thanks for making history to repeat itself yet again.
 I hope you learn something._

 _This book is especially dedicated to the extras on Main Street.
 When it's time for you to act, I pray you decide to play the game of evolution._